 Our DNA prenatal paternity test is the UK’s most accurate non-invasive method to determine paternity of the baby before birth.

+This advanced procedure incorporates DNA SNP microarray technology by preserving and analysing the baby’s DNA that is found within the mother’s bloodstream.
 This is a non invasive DNA prenatal test, which means that there is no risk to the mother or the unborn child when taking this test, unlike an invasive prenatal test in which embryonic fluid is taken directly from the womb using a needle.

 What are the steps involved in a non invasive prenatal paternity test?

 Obtaining one of our non invasive prenatal paternity tests could not be easier.